Orange Collective

 Competitive landscape

 Each category has a structural limitation — model lock-in, missing harness, missing OSS, or missing AI-native abstraction.
-Model-agnostic + OSS + Python + Cloud is the answer to all four.
+Model-agnostic + OSS + Python + Cloud is the answer to all five.

 Closed · managed

 GPT-4o only, $200/month behind ChatGPT Pro, no self-hosting and no broad API at launch.[4]
-[9] The exact shape that pushed 25k developers to Browser Use in four days.
-Operator's existence is bullish for the category and validates the exact wedge Browser Use is built around.
+[9] The exact shape that sent developers to Browser Use the week it shipped.
+Operator was folded into ChatGPT Agent in July 2025 and retired as a standalone product that August — still closed, still OpenAI-only.[17]
+Its existence (and its churn) keeps validating the wedge Browser Use is built around.

 Anthropic Computer Use